BogdanBargaoanu/IAM-Foundation/README.md

 #### 2. Configure Database

-Open the `appsettings.json` file in the Identity project and configure the connection string to point to your local SQL Server instance.
+Open the `appsettings.json` files in the `Identity` and in the `TransactionsApi` projects and configure the connection string to point to your local SQL Server instance.

 #### 3. Seed the Database